 - Representations of disability

 Students formulate ideas they wish to pursue.
 Then, they locate a full-time faculty member from the Department of Art and Art History Department to serve as a Faculty Mentor.
 Students meet at least four times during the semester with their Faculty Mentor and with other students pursuing AARI topics to discuss their research and projects.
-Students may ultimately produce essays, such as introductions to exhibition catalogs, or creative projects.
+Students generally produce essays, such as introductions to exhibition catalogs and plans for exhibitions.
 At the end of the semester, each student gives a short presentation, open to the public, on their work.